kevscon/kevscon.github.io/_posts/2018-05-19-batt_ground.md

 ![]({{ "/assets/images/batt_ground/cls_rep.png" | absolute_url }})

 The goal of the analysis was to gather insight into the characteristics of "swing" counties.
 This lead to using two approaches for modeling:
 1. Recall was prioritized over precision.
-This yields in fewer false negatives but results in the trade-off of increased false positives.
+This yielded fewer false negatives but resulted in the trade-off of increased false positives.
 2. Logistic Regression and Random Forest models were selected since they both provide insight into feature impacts on outcomes.

 Initial models resulted in 0% recall as a direct result of the severe class imbalance!
 Fortunately, methods are available to boost recall performance: